Dark Page: Plot

 Lwaxana Troi returns to the Enterprise, this time as the teacher of an alien race, the Cairn, who are learning to speak.
 The Cairn's native form of communication is telepathy, but they want to learn spoken language in order to interact with other races.
 Lwaxana comes aboard with Ambassador Maques and his young daughter, Hedril, who is Lwaxana's star pupil.

 Suspecting that Lwaxana is not her usual flamboyant self, her daughter, Deanna Troi, tries to investigate.
 When Lwaxana starts showing signs of fatigue, she is taken to sickbay to be examined.
 Beverly tells Lwaxana that her interaction with the aliens is more taxing on her telepathic ability than she is used to, and is asked to refrain from contact with the Cairn until she can recover.
 Deanna helps her mother by verbally communicating with Maques and Hedril, but Lwaxana still uses her telepathy when they don't grasp the verbal concepts.
 After an incident where Hedril falls into a pool of water in the arboretum, Lwaxana falls into a coma.
 With no signs of physical trauma, Crusher deduces that her telepathic abilities have caused her mind to collapse in on itself from overuse.
-Maques uses his ability to form a bridge between Deanna and Lwaxana, and the former finds herself walking through corridors like on the Enterprise.
+Maques uses his ability to form a bridge between Deanna and Lwaxana, and the former finds herself walking through corridors like those on the Enterprise.
 Lwaxana's mental defenses pick up, first conjuring an image of Picard himself ordering her to sever her connection.
 She then creates an image of a wolf that chases Deanna through the corridor.
 After escaping through a door, she sees her father in a place where they once lived.
 She sees through all the ruses and exits back into the corridor.
 Lwaxana then charges after her screaming for Deanna to get away from her, causing Deanna to break her connection.